hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 `Word` and `path` with 1 `word` have the same aspect.
 What about if the latter is changed to `word/`?

 [1:18:01](#rFUUdZIXwM-qVHXjjjSLEeXWEcKFS6-Lc7dyb21H80Q) <GiuseppeChillemi (GiuseppeChillemi)>:
-Otherwise you can't visually distringuish them! Ì†æÌ¥∑
+Otherwise you can't visually distringuish them! ü§∑

 [1:30:43](#wub31p48hXTZUsEINsm19FTlGA-fEjVKqpdhlUPpnm0) <GiuseppeChillemi (GiuseppeChillemi)>:
-* Otherwise you can't visually distinguish them! Ì†æÌ¥∑
+* Otherwise you can't visually distinguish them! ü§∑

 [6:44:08](#l5Dllo0TFHnmaFGnpNr8xSpJzubxwe8h3l0_Kw_9oNc) <hiiamboris (@hiiamboris:tchncs.de)>:
 Cases like that are numerous, e.g., so what you're proposing is an isolated kludge: